POSTED: 7 Nov 2023

 Here’s How To Help Your Teenager Overcome Acne

 Navigating the teen years is tough for both teenagers and their parents and caregivers.
 Amongst these challenges, teenage acne often stands out.
 Despite being extremely common, it is surprisingly misunderstood.
-At the hear of this is that teen acne is not just a physical or cosmetic problem.
-There are a number of hormonal, physiological and psychological factors that drive acne during a period of major changes.
-Furthermore, teenage acne can significantly impact self-esteem and social interactions both in the present and long-term.
-All of this makes early intervention and effective treatments vital.
-In this guide we’ve put together a guide for parents and caregivers on the causes, prevention and best treatments for teenage acne.
-We believe that parental support and guidance is a core part of how to treat teenage acne.
+At the heart of this is that teen acne is not just a physical or cosmetic problem.
+There are a number of hormonal, physiological and psychological factors that drive acne during a period of major change.
+Furthermore, teenage acne can significantly impact self-esteem and social interactions, both now and in the long term.
+All of this makes early intervention and effective treatment vital.
+In this article, we cover the causes, prevention and best treatments for teenage acne.
+We believe that parental support and guidance is a core part of how to treat it.

 What is Teenage Acne?

 This is a common skin condition that usually arises during adolescence, a period marked by significant hormonal changes and physical development.
 The main driver of teenage acne is an increase in androgens, such as testosterone, which occurs in both males and females during puberty.
-These hormonal fluctuations lead to an increase in sebum production.
-This is the oily substance that sebaceous glands in the skin secrete.
+These hormonal fluctuations lead to an increase in sebum production, the oily substance that the sebaceous glands secrete.
 When excess sebum mixes with dead skin cells, it can clog pores.
-This then creates an ideal environment for a bacteria called Propionibacterium acnes to thrive.
-As a result you get inflammation and the appearance of spots and blemishes.
+This then creates an ideal environment for a bacterium called Cutibacterium acnes (C. acnes, formerly Propionibacterium acnes) to thrive.
+As a result, you get inflammation and the appearance of spots and blemishes.

-Teenage acne commonly appears on the face and neck but it can also affect the chest, back and shoulders.
-In addition to the physical effects, teenage acne can have a major emotional and psychological impact.
-It can affect self-esteem and social interactions during these important years.
-Therefore, understanding and addressing this condition holistically, considering both the physical and emotional well-being of the teenager, is essential in acne treatment.
+Teenage acne commonly appears on the face and neck, but it can also affect the chest, back and shoulders.
+In addition to the physical effects, it can have a major emotional and psychological impact.
+So it can affect self-esteem and social interactions during these important years.
+Therefore, addressing this condition holistically, considering both the physical and emotional wellbeing of the teenager, is essential.

 The types of acne in teens can vary significantly in both severity and form.
 It can range from mild comedones (blackheads and whiteheads) to more severe inflammatory lesions like papules, pustules, nodules and cysts.

 Teenage acne often begins as small, non-inflamed blackheads and whiteheads.
-These appear due to blocking of pores with excess sebum and dead skin cells.
+These appear when pores become blocked with excess sebum and dead skin cells.
 As these comedones become colonised by bacteria, they can evolve into more visible and sometimes painful forms of acne.
-This includes papules, which are small, red, raised bumps and pustules, which are similar but contain pus, often with a white or yellow centre.
+This includes papules, which are small, red, raised bumps, and pustules, which are similar but contain pus, often with a white or yellow centre.
 In more severe cases, teenagers may develop nodules and cysts.
 These are deep, painful and inflamed lumps under the skin that can lead to scars if not treated properly.
-In addition to the pimples and scars, acne can also leave behind hyperpigmentation (dark marks) or post acne erythema (red spots).
+In addition to the pimples and scars, acne can also leave behind hyperpigmentation (dark marks) or post-acne erythema (red spots).

 What Causes Acne in Teens?

 Teenage acne isn’t just a series of random breakouts.
-It’s a chronic condition predominantly causes by hormonal changes during puberty.
-These hormonal shifts lead to more oil production, which, combined with dead skin cells, can clog pores and become the perfect breeding ground for bacteria.
+It’s a chronic condition predominantly caused by hormonal changes during puberty.
+These hormonal shifts lead to more oil production.
+Combined with dead skin cells, this can clog pores and become the perfect breeding ground for bacteria.
 This results in acne.
-Understanding this process is the first step in learning how to treat acne.
+Understanding this process is the first step in learning how to treat it.

-Whilst critical, hormonal changes are not the only drivers of teenage acne though.
-There are a number of other factors involved.
-Firstly, genetic predisposition plays a significant role in the skin’s sensitivity to hormones and its tendency to produce excessive sebum.
-If a teen’s parents experienced severe acne, the likelihood of them getting it increases.
+Whilst critical, hormonal changes are not the only drivers of teenage acne.
+There are a number of other factors that contribute.
+Firstly, genetic predisposition plays a significant role in the skin’s sensitivity to hormones and its tendency to produce excess sebum.
+So if a teen’s parents experienced severe acne, the likelihood of them getting it increases.

 Lifestyle factors can also drive teenage acne.
-The role of diet in acne is still an ongoing area of research but there are some signs that it plays a part acne severity.
+The role of diet is still an ongoing area of research, but there are some signs that it plays a part in acne severity.
 For example, foods with a high glycemic index, such as sugary snacks and refined carbohydrates, can spike blood sugar levels.
-This in turn can stimulate sebum production and promote skin inflammation.
+This in turn can stimulate sebum production and promote inflammation.
 Dairy has also been linked in some studies to making acne worse.
-There’s also evidence that stress levels can worsen teenage acne.
-It increases the production of hormones such as cortisol which increase oil production in the skin.
-Finally, certain medications can also trigger acne breakouts.
-Drugs like corticosteroids, testosterone and lithium are known to tigger or worsen acne in some people.
+There’s also evidence that stress can worsen teenage acne.
+It increases the production of hormones such as cortisol, which raise oil production in the skin.
+Finally, certain medications can trigger acne breakouts.
+Drugs like corticosteroids, testosterone and lithium may also trigger or worsen acne in some people.

-Why It Is Important to Understand Teenage Acne
+Why is it Important to Understand Teenage Acne?

-Understanding the causes, triggers and exacerbating factors of teenage acne is vital for a number reasons.
-They give you a path for how to effectively treat teenage acne as well as support your child throughout this journey.
-Below is an overview of how this can help you:
+Understanding the causes, triggers and exacerbating factors of teenage acne is vital for a number of reasons.
+They give you a path for how to effectively treat teenage acne, as well as how to support your child throughout this journey.
+Here is an overview of how this can help you:

-• Effective Treatment: Acne is not just a cosmetic issue; it’s a medical condition.
-Proper understanding of teenage acne enables parents, caregivers and the teenagers themselves to find the best treatments.
-A huge part of understanding this point means recognising when over-the-counter skincare is sufficient and when to consult a dermatologist for medical treatments.
+• Effective treatment: acne is not just a cosmetic issue, it’s a medical condition.
+A proper understanding of teenage acne enables parents, caregivers and teenagers themselves to find the best treatments.
+A huge part of this means recognising when over-the-counter skincare is sufficient and when to consult a dermatologist for medical treatments.

-• Promoting Healthy Habits: Understanding drivers of acne can encourage the adoption of healthier skincare and lifestyle choices including stress management.
+• Promoting healthy habits: understanding the drivers of acne can encourage healthier skincare and lifestyle choices, including stress management.
 These can all improve overall skin, physical and mental health.

-• Empathy and Support: The teenage years are formative in developing self-esteem and social skills.
+• Empathy and support: the teenage years are formative in developing self-esteem and social skills.
 Acne, particularly when severe, can negatively impact a teenager’s self-image and confidence.
-It can lead to social withdrawal, anxiety, and even depression.
-Understanding the psychological burden of acne is vital in providing the right emotional support your child will need during this period.
+It can lead to social withdrawal, anxiety and even depression.
+Understanding the psychological burden of acne is vital in providing the right emotional support your child will need.

 Myths About Teenage Acne That Should Be Debunked

-There is a lot of misinformation and disinformation around acne.
-These can lead to stigma and drive teens to useless or even harmful treatments.
-Debunking these myths is a vital part of treating acne and helping your teenager during this journey.
-Below are the most common acne myths that should be retired:
+There is a lot of misinformation around acne.
+This can lead to stigma and drive teens towards useless or even harmful treatments.
+Debunking these myths is a vital part of treating acne and helping your teenager.
+Here are the most common acne myths that should be retired:

-• Eating Greasy Food and Chocolate Causes Acne: Although a balanced diet is important for overall health, there is no direct link between greasy foods or chocolate and acne.
-This sort of disinformation can cause shame or guilt around eating.
+• Eating greasy food and chocolate causes acne: although a balanced diet is important for overall health, there is no direct link between greasy foods or chocolate and acne.
+This sort of myth can cause shame or guilt around eating.

-• Popping Pimples Will Make Them Go Away Faster: This can push bacteria deeper into the skin, increase inflammation and lead to scars.
-It’s best to treat acne with appropriate skincare products and resist the urge to squeeze or pop spots!
+• Popping pimples will make them go away faster: this can push bacteria deeper into the skin, increase inflammation and lead to scars.
+It’s best to treat acne with appropriate skincare and resist the urge to squeeze or pop spots.

-• Sunshine Clears Up Acne: While short-term sun exposure may dry out pimples, it can also damage the skin and increase the risk of skin cancer.
-Additionally, some acne treatments can make the skin more sensitive to sunlight.
+• Sunshine clears up acne: whilst short-term sun exposure may dry out pimples, it can also damage the skin and increase the risk of skin cancer.
+In addition, some acne treatments can make the skin more sensitive to sunlight.

-• Acne Will Just Go Away on Its Own: Although acne may improve over time, there is no guarantee it will just go away by itself.
-It’s important to treat it early to prevent worsening of the condition and potential scars.
+• Acne will just go away on its own: although acne may improve over time, there is no guarantee it will clear by itself.
+It’s important to treat it early to prevent worsening and potential scars.

 Best Treatments for Teenage Acne